A Vineyard Diary Part 1

 There was something almost impossibly romantic about the sound and the place.

-It was another ten years before we finally succumbed to the call altogether and decided to plant vineyards ourselves around our home in Hampshire, in partnership with Christian.
+It was another ten years before we finally succumbed to the call altogether and decided to plant an English Sparkling Wine vineyard ourselves around our home in Hampshire, in partnership with Christian.
 And it is now, over 20 years later, that we are embarked on our own, twelfth harvest.

 We have experienced, too, the misery of an entirely failed harvest.